 Ranked 1 among Places to Visit in Ajanta Caves

-Ideal Time: 2-3 hours to explore.
+Time Required: 2-3 hours to explore.
 Another 2-3 hours to reach from Aurangabad (One-side)

 Located around 99 km from the town of Aurangabad, lie the Ajanta Caves now included in the list of UNESCO World heritage Sites.
 Ajanta caves depict the Buddhist culture and their stories through various sculptures and paintings.
 It also takes you to the world of Jatakas.